vivek-vishwanath/xv6/README.md

 please thoroughly test your implementation.

 On Gradescope you will find two assignments:

 - Lab 3 - Checkpoint (Tests 1-21)
 - Lab 3 (All tests)

 Your final Lab 3 score is equal to the score you get for the Lab 3 assignment (autograded + hand-graded).
 This means that you can continue working on the checkpoint tests after the due date.
-If you are able to pass all the autograder tests in the checkpoint by the due date, ~~five~~ **ten bonus points** will be added to your final Lab 3 score.
+If you are able to pass all the autograder tests in the checkpoint by the due date, **7.5 bonus points** will be added to your final Lab 3 score.

 ## Hand Grading

 Similar to lab 2, there is a hand graded section of the lab.
 We will check for the following:

 - Mutal exclusion in newly created kernel data structures
 - Attempts to subvert the autograder
 - Violations of the student honor code